-1. Directors are elected to serve a term of two (2) years and may be re-elected for up to two (2) additional consecutive terms.
+1. Directors are elected to serve a term of two (2) years and may be re-elected for up to three (3) additional consecutive terms.

 2. If elected, the Director’s term begins on July 1 of the year of election.
 Directors not re-elected will be considered having resigned effective June 30 of the year of non-election.